chrisboden/knowledgesync/README.md

 ## Metadata Management

-The utility maintains a `@manifest.json` file in your documents directory that tracks:
+The utility maintains two manifest files:
-- Document metadata (summaries, topics, sections)
+1. `documents/@manifest.json` - Document metadata including:
+   - Document summaries
+   - Topics and categories
+   - Document sections
    - Last update timestamps
    - Processing status

+2. `spreadsheets/@manifest.json` - Spreadsheet metadata including:
+   - Spreadsheet purpose and content
+   - Data types and relationships
+   - Worksheet descriptions
+   - Last update timestamps
+   - Processing status

-Metadata is only generated for documents when:
+Metadata is only generated when:
-- A new document is added
+- A new file is added
-- An existing document is modified
+- An existing file is modified
-- A document's metadata is missing or incomplete
+- A file's metadata is missing or incomplete

-Note: Spreadsheet files are stored as raw CSV without additional metadata.

 ## Monitoring